openlawteam/docs/docs/review-tool/README.md

 With these steps we have a feedback loop that leverages a new flow of information and raises the standards of the converted files.

-The Review Tool is an important piece of this puzzle and now our community can [sign up](https://conversion.openlaw.io/register) to join forces with us and help to build up this library of agreements.
+The Review Tool is an important piece of our ecosystem and now the community can [sign up](https://conversion.openlaw.io/register) to join forces with us and help to build up this library of agreements.
 Or [login](https://conversion.openlaw.io/login) if you already have an account.